thedynamiclinker/ld/Hello World.md

 There are positions in that org chart you're paying a premium for.
 Most of them can now be replaced for a fraction of the cost.

 Startups that used to need 20 employees can now get by with 2.
+It's ok if you don't believe us.
+Your competitors do.

  We're AI developers.
 It's our job to automate highly paid jobs.
 So recently we quit those jobs and started a business, to help your business.